scosman/actions_mcp/README.md

 There are some risks to using ActionsMCP:

- - If your agent can edit your `action_mcp.yaml`, it can add commands which it can then run via MCP
+1. If your agent can edit your `actions_mcp.yaml`, it can add commands which it can then run via MCP

- - If your agent can add code to your project and any of your actions will invoke aribrary code (like a test runner), the agent can use this pattern to run arbitrary code
+2. If your agent can add code to your project and any of your actions will invoke arbitrary code (like a test runner), the agent can use this pattern to run arbitrary code

- - ActionMCP main contain bugs or security issues
+3. ActionMCP may contain bugs or security issues

-We don't promise it's perfect, but it's probably better than giving an agent unfettered terminal acccess.
+We don't promise it's perfect, but it's probably better than giving an agent unfettered terminal access.
 Running inside a container is always recommended for agents.

 ## License